Icinga/icinga2/doc/16-upgrading-icinga-2.md

 to fix additional UTF8 issues more easily.
 Read more about its [design goals](https://github.com/nlohmann/json#design-goals) and [benchmarks](https://github.com/miloyip/nativejson-benchmark#parsing-time).

+### Core <a id="upgrading-to-2-11-core"></a>

+#### Downtime Notifications <a id="upgrading-to-2-11-core-downtime-notifications"></a>

+Imagine that a host/service changes to a HARD NOT-OK state, and its check interval is set to a high interval e.g. 1 hour.

+A maintenance downtime prevents the notification being sent, but once it ends and the host/service is still in a downtime, no immediate notification is re-sent but you'll have to wait for the next check.

+Another scenario is with one-shot notifications (interval=0) which would never notify again after the downtime ends and the problem state being intact.
+The state change logic requires to recover and become HARD NOT-OK to notify again.

+In order to solve these problems with filtered/suppressed notifications in downtimes, v2.11 changes the behaviour like this:

+- If there was a notification suppressed in a downtime, the core stores that information
+- Once the downtime ends and the problem state is still intact, Icinga checks whether a re-notification should be sent immediately

+A new cluster message was added to keep this in sync amongst HA masters.

+> **Important**
+>
+> In order to properly use this new feature, all involved endpoints
+> must be upgraded to v2.11.

 ### Network Stack <a id="upgrading-to-2-11-network-stack"></a>

 The core network stack has been rewritten in 2.11 (some say this could be Icinga 3).